 - Critical Care – Do you need critical care coverage?
 Usually, this applies to grave problems such as cancer and strokes.
 If you feel that you are healthy enough to give this clause a pass, you can do so.
 It will help you save on premium costs, since these diseases cost most to treat.
 In its place, you could opt for dental care or simply a more considerable sum insured.

-Stay Healthy with Expat Health Insurance
+Stay Healthy with Expat Health Insurance for Ecuador

 The discussion above is not meant to make you pause.
 Go ahead and buy the expatriate medical insurance coverage that you desire.
 Compare several policies from different companies and choose the one that best fits your needs.
 Make sure that the add-ons you want are present, and then purchase.